aperullo/Tainers/README.md

 ## What is it?

-'Tainers lightly wraps the docker SDK, providing enough functionality to cover 80% of the tc-p use-case.
+'Tainers lightly wraps the docker SDK, providing enough functionality to cover much of the tc-p use-case.
 Perfect for making custom containers for integration and end-to-end tests.

 ## Install